-In order for an employer to terminate an employee for job abandonment, which is considered termination for just cause, the employee’s intention to abandon their position must be made clear.
-As with most just cause arguments, the lines may be blurry.
-There is no specific length of time stipulated within the employment legislation in Ontario that constitutes as job abandonment.
+In order for an employer to terminate an employee for job abandonment, the employee’s intention to abandon their position must be made clear.
+There is no specific length of time stipulated within the employment legislation in Ontario that constitutes job abandonment.

 Being frequently absent or late for work usually does not justify a just cause termination because a closer look into the specific factors of a situation is often necessary.
 The test most frequently applied when determining whether just cause exists in relation to job abandonment is simple.
 You must determine whether the employee willfully disobeyed the company policies or employer’s specific rules.
 Other factors that may be relevant include whether the reason for the absence seems reasonable, how honest the employee was about their absence, whether their absence prejudiced the company, past warnings regarding absences or tardiness, seniority and length of service of the employee, and the seriousness of the incident(s).

 In Aeichele v.
 Jim Pattison Industries Ltd. B.C.J.
 No. 1952 (S.C.), the employee was specifically told that they could not miss work on the day of an important sale.
 The employer made it clear that if the employee was absent on this day, it would lead to his termination.
 The employee missed work anyway and was terminated for just cause.
 In this case, the court found that the employer’s clear instructions were an important factor when determining whether there was just cause for the termination.